constantinadrian/savour/README.md

           For the consistency:

-            - 'Mr Dafoe' fonts were used for the welcome text on landing page when user enters the site
+            - 'Mr Dafoe' fonts were used for the welcome text on the landing page when a user enters the site

             - 'Crete Round' fonts were used for the recipes and products title